Genovese crime family: Front bosses and the ruling panels

 After Genovese was sent to prison in 1959, the family leadership secretly established a "Ruling Panel" to run the family in his absence.
 This first panel included acting boss Thomas "Tommy Ryan" Eboli, underboss Gerardo "Jerry" Catena, and Catena's protégé Philip "Benny Squint" Lombardo.
 After Genovese died in 1969, Lombardo was named his successor.

 However, the family appointed a series of "front bosses" to masquerade as the official family boss.
-The aim of these deceptions was to protect Lombardo by confusing law enforcement as to who was the true leader of the family.
+The aim of these deceptions was to protect Lombardo by confusing law enforcement as to who the true leader of the family was.

 In the late 1960s, Gambino lent $4 million to Eboli for a drug scheme in an attempt to gain control of the Genovese family.
 When Eboli failed to pay back his debt, Gambino, with Commission approval, had him murdered in 1972.

 After Eboli's death, Genovese capo and Gambino ally Frank "Funzi" Tieri was appointed as the new front boss.
 In reality, the Genovese family created a new ruling panel to run the organization.
 This second panel consisted of Catena, Lombardo, and Michele "Big Mike" Miranda.
 In 1981, Tieri became the first Mafia boss to be convicted under the new RICO Act and died in prison later that year.

 After Tieri's imprisonment, the family reshuffled its leadership.
 The capo of the Manhattan faction, Anthony "Fat Tony" Salerno, became the new front boss.
 Lombardo, the de facto boss of the family, soon retired and Gigante, the triggerman on the failed Costello hit, took actual control of the family.

-In 1985, New York State Attorney General Rudolph Giuliani set his sights on taking down the Mafia Commission through wiretaps, cooperating witnesses, and surveillance cameras.
+In 1985, US Attorney General for the Southern District of New York, Rudolph Giuliani, set his sights on taking down the Mafia Commission through wiretaps, cooperating witnesses, and surveillance cameras.
 In 1985, Salerno was convicted in the Mafia Commission Trial and sentenced to 100 years in federal prison.
-In 1986, shortly after Salerno's conviction, his longtime right-hand man, Vincent "The Fish" Cafaro, turned informant and told the FBI that Salerno had been the front boss for Gigante.
+In 1986, shortly after Salerno's conviction, his longtime right-hand man, Vincent "The Fish" Cafaro, turned informant, and told the FBI that Salerno had been the front boss for Gigante.
 Cafaro also revealed that the Genovese family had been keeping up this ruse since 1969.

 After the 1980 murder of Philadelphia boss Angelo "Gentle Don" Bruno, Gigante and Lombardo began manipulating the rival factions in the war-torn Philadelphia family.
 They finally gave their support to Philadelphia mobster Nicodemo "Little Nicky" Scarfo, who in return gave the Genovese mobsters permission to operate in Atlantic City in 1982.